 Locals say there are fifty-nine lakes in the area.
 Each one has a different color.
 Some have aquamarine, clear water like the Caribbean.
 Some sport green, bright blue, dark blue or other colors depending on the mineral content.
 The time of day and reflection of the sun will also influence your experience.

-To get to the lakes region, go south of Comitán 20 KM on MEX-190.
+To get to the lakes region of southern Chiapas, go south of Comitán 20 KM on MEX-190.
 At La Trinitaria, (the first junction to your left), turn left.
 Go ahead on 2-lane paved road until you see some lakes.

 Park.
 There are tons of kids who are rather uncouth, but harmless, if aggressive.
 Pay the ringleader a few pesos to watch the car and take off to the trails.
 There are lakes on both sides.
 The last one, with a small, identifiable cenote, (though technically all the lakes are cenotes) is worth driving to.
 Leave the first lake and keep driving straight.
 There will be a sign that you will probably miss, saying, “Cenote” to your left.
 There are also native women who will direct you there for a small fee.
 Heck, they need the money.
 If you get to a nondescript village, you have gone too far.
 Retrace your steps.

 There IS a fee to park by the cenote and if there is no one around the entrance, someone will come to find you.
 Pay them.
 The lake in front of you is mildly interesting, but the cenote is to the right of the parking area, maybe half a mile on a dirt road.
 The toll-taker will point it out to you, though once you know it is there it is obvious.
 Park and walk up the big hill on a series of hand-hewn steps.
 It is quite a hike, but once you get to the summit, the view of the aquamarine or emerald or deep blue (it all depends on the clouds that day) cenote way down below you is worth the effort. (vale la pena).